 Mining massive trajectories is very time consuming, as we need to access different samples of the trajectories or different parts of a trajectory many times.
 This calls for effective data management techniques that can quickly retrieve the trajectories (or parts of a trajectory) needed.
 Different from moving object databases that are concerned with the current location of a moving object, the trajectory data management introduced in this section deals with the traveling history of a moving object.
-A more comprehensive survey on trajectory data manage can be found in [27].
+A more comprehensive survey on trajectory data management can be found in Deng et al. [2011].